Dev-Dominic/Lab-Registrar/docs/application/controllers.md

 #### Login

-**User Login**

 1. Verify User using utils module
 2. Use login manager to login user
 3. Return boolean indicate success of operation

 #### Clock-in

-**Verify ClockIn**

 1. Verify user using utils module
 2. Verify that the current time matches with a given users timeslots by probing the timeslot table and the temporary swap table
-3. Return boolean indicating verification success

-**ClockIn**

-1. Verify user clock using *Verify ClockIn*
-2. Update a given users hoursworked to reflect successful clock-in based on verification
+3. Update a given users hoursworked to reflect successful clock-in based on verification
-2. Return status message and code to indicate success of clock-in
+4. Return status message and code to indicate success of clock-in

 ## Other